nafsuuddini08/nafsuuddini08.github.io/_posts/2021-11-30-htb-backdoor.md

   teaser_home_page: true
   icon: /assets/images/img-backdoor/
 categories:
   - CTF
-  - Pentest
   - web pentesting
 tags:
   - Hack the box
   - wordpress
-  - reverse shell
   - lfi
 ---

-Backdoor is a machine that has linux OS with easy level of difficulty both in terms of intrusion and privilege escalation. on the port 80 runs wordpress which is vulnerable to local file inclusion and also the machine is vulnerable to remote command execution.
+Backdoor is a linux machine with easy level both in explatation phase and PrivEs, in my opinion for me the explatation it's medium level of difficulty, this machine is hosting a wordpress website with one plugin install it which is vulnerable to directory path traversal and the machine have a gdbserver running in background on the port 1337 which is vulnerable to RCE, and lastly on the PrivEsc is very simple because is running a screen session to the user root with SUID permission.

 <p align = "center">
 <img src = "/assets/images/img-backdoor/portada.png">